Koredotcom/docs/docs/gale/agents/agent-monitor/understanding-the-agent-monitor-interface.md

 Each GenAI node in the agent is recorded as a separate request in the LLM calls tab of the Agent monitor page.
 For example, if three GenAI nodes are used in an agent, three separate requests for each of the three GenAI nodes are displayed.

-    **Note:** If your agent currently does not have any Gen AI nodes, this section will remain empty.
+If your agent currently does not have any Gen AI nodes, this section will remain empty.
 Once you add Gen AI nodes, the LLM Calls will begin to reflect here.

 <img src="..images/agent_monitor_llm_calls.png" alt="LLM calls" title="LLM calls" style="border: 1px solid gray; zoom:80%;">